practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/README.md

 #### On being purely declarative

-After implementing my microbenchmark program in [Curry](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/04%20-%20logic%20programming/Curry#curry) (in the KiCS2 implementation), I had this question:
+After implementing my microbenchmark program in [Curry](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/04%20-%20logic%20programming/Curry#curry) (in the KiCS2 implementation), I had this question (originally meant for "Big AI"):

 > Mercury language and Curry language have a top paradigm layer of being purely declarative.
 Why isn't there a language following the logic paradigm and the functional paradigm without this declarative paradigm on top of it?